guilhemmarchand/splunk-cloud-automation/export-apps/README.md

 - stack: the name of your Splunk Cloud stack
 - userappinspect: your splunk.com username, for the purposes of Appinspect vetting
 - passappinspect: the password associated with your account
-- token: the bearer token value if you wish to connect to the splunkd API using a bearrer token
+- token: the bearer token value if you wish to connect to the splunkd API using a bearer token
 - username and password if wish to authenticate against splunkd API using basic authentication instead

 ```shell